SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 Now let's look at this heat map to find the multiplier pairs for which a feasible solution has been found (i.e. `feasible_rate`$`>0`$) and for which the mean value of the objective function is the smallest.

-There is a useful for us function that shows the parameters of the box domain you point by cursor in the heatmap, as below figure.
+There is a function useful to us that displays the parameters of the box domain you point to with the cursor in the heatmap, as shown in the figure below

 ![feasible_rate_hoverdata](assets/images/tutorials/feasible_rate_hoverdata.png)

 Using this function to examine two heatmaps, find multipliers with the smallest mean value of the objective function among those for which feasible solutions have been obtained.

-In this case it turns out that the best multipliers are `onecity`$`= 0.7`$, `onetime`$`=0.3 `$
+In this case it turns out that the best multipliers are `onehot_city`$`= 0.7`$, `onehot_time`$`=0.3 `$

-> Please let me repeat that the algorithms handled by OpenJij are heuristic stochastic algorithms thus returned solution may differ by each try.
+> Please let me note that the algorithms handled by OpenJij are heuristic stochastic algorithms thus returned solution may differ by each try.
 However, major changes should not occur, and the results should be generally similar.

 The return value of the solver and the sampleset for the multiplier pair $`(0.7,0.3)`$ are obtained as follows.